abregado/champions-combat/_chapters/rules.md

 **Fumble:** After the attack is made, the target of the attack can choose a new facing for the attacker.

 {% include icon_image.html link='files/images/icon-push.png' %}
 **Push:** After the attack is made, the attacker can move the target 1 hex.
 Its facing remains the same.
+The target cannot be moved into a wall.

 ### Reaction effects
 Reaction effects are always at the bottom of an action card.